scalar-labs/scalardb/docs/api-guide.md

 #### Delete operation

-`Delete` is an operation to delete a record specified a primary key.
+`Delete` is an operation to delete a record specified by a primary key.

 You need to create a Delete object first, and then you can execute it with the `transaction.delete()` method as follows: